2018ik/2018ik.github.io/_wiki/morning_revival.markdown

 ### Various Psalmists

 David set forth his words to Jehovah in the morning, that He would hear his voice (Psa.
 5:3).
 Other psalmists also watched for the Lord in the morning (Psa.
 119:147; 130:6).
+Particularly, God is sought out *early* in the day (Psa.
+63:1).

 ### Jesus